What is UML?

 You can use UML for business modeling and the modeling of other non-software applications.
 Use UML to analyze the requirements of your applications and design a digital solution that meets all of them.
 Represent the design in UML 2.0 standard diagram types.

 You can design any software application you like, running on any device, hardware, operating system, programming language, and network you like.
-The flexibility of UML lets you design distributed software applications that use any middleware available.
+The flexibility of UML enables you to design distributed software applications that utilize any available middleware.

 UML is built on fundamental OO concepts, including class and operation.
-UML naturally fits object-oriented languages and environments like C++, Java, and C#.
+UML naturally aligns with object-oriented languages and environments, such as C++, Java, and C#.
 You can also use it to model non-OO software applications.
-UML Profiles help to model Transactional, Real-time, plus Fault Tolerant systems in a very natural way.
+UML Profiles help model Transactional, Real-time, and fault-tolerant systems naturally.

 UML Use Case Diagram

-The most created diagram with UML is the use case diagram, presented below.
-A Use Case Diagram shows what the most important users of a system will want to use the system for.
+The most commonly created diagram with UML is the use case diagram, presented below.
+A Use Case Diagram illustrates the primary purposes for which users of a system will utilize it.

 UML Modeling on Dragon1